Tyagi-Gaurav/Movie/java_scratch/UseCases.md

 #Tasks
 [x] Create separate interface for each of the above files.
-* Use Json format for data interchange for now.
 * Get total number of titles
 * For a given movie, get all the data - name, characters,
 * For a given episode, get all the data - name, characters, seasons, etc.